smartupdev/smartup-dapp-ui/rs.md

 - 0 to infinity
 - Badge based on #NTT
 - Add
+  - Vote for proposal
+  - Get daily NTT if NTT is below 100
 - Deduct
+  - market dissolve and have CT
-  - NTT if miss two times or more
+  - Miss vote as a juror ~~Juror if miss two times or more~~
 ## Honour(Up Point)(TBC)
 - Activeness
 - Calculated by